 It's not always in exactly the same place, waving back and forwards.
 It is a real and permanent feature though.

 The temperature of the sea at the surface changes by 2.8 - 5.5°C from one side of the convergence (polar front) to the other - that's A LOT for a bit of the sea only 40km or so across.
-There are also changes in the chemical in the sea water.
+There are also changes in the chemicals in the sea water.

 The Antarctic convergence is around 40km wide and it has been there for about 20 million years.
 It is not fixed in place, but usually stays within about half a degree of latitude (35 miles) of the average position.